serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 ## The Bad

 If you start checking the SPF and DMARC records for a lot of organizations you'll notice weak configurations are plentiful.
-SPF soft fails are widespread and DMARC policies other than `reject/quarantine` are quite common.
+SPF soft fails are widespread and DMARC policies other than `reject` and `quarantine` are quite common.

 Even `github.com` has an SPF soft fail and a `none` DMARC policy: